 Mozambique: Schools reopened for the new school year on 20th March.

-Nigeria: Schools resumed and universities and colleges opened for students in January.
-WAEC has announced that WASSCE exams will be held in August / September.
+Nigeria: Schools resumed and universities and colleges opened for students in January 2021.
+WASSCE exams were held in August / September.

 Zambia: Schools and universities have fully reopened.

 Zimbabwe: University exams in July were disrupted by a rise in cases.
 A level and O level exams in June 2021 were cancelled; students will sit them in the November exam session.
 Results for the November 2020 exams, which were held later than usual, were released in April.